Having Honest Conversations At Work Post-Layoff

 It's ok, I don't blame you.

-In the aftermath of layoffs, the atmosphere at work (in person or virtually) can feel uncertain, volatile, psychologically unsafe, and 384 other ways that I don't have time to list in this article.
+In the aftermath of layoffs, the atmosphere at work (in person or virtually) usually feels uncertain, volatile, psychologically unsafe, and 384 other ways that I don't have time to list in this article.

-As a leader, when it comes to talking to your team, or an entire company, after a layoff - it's like looking at people who are standing at a cliff edge, looking to you to throw them a rope - that they won't necessarily believe will keep them from falling.
+As a leader, when you speak to your team or an entire company after a layoff, it's like looking at people standing at a cliff's edge, hoping you will throw them a rope - one they might not fully trust will save them.

-• Is having honest conversations important so the company can acknowledge what's happened, talk about the impact, address concerns, and focus on how to navigate the next steps realistically?
-YES.
+Is having honest conversations important so the company can acknowledge what's happened, talk about the impact, address concerns, and focus on how to realistically and constructively navigate the next steps?
+YES

 Is this article THE ANSWER?
 No. No article or resource is.